aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 - **Number of Evaluation Points (`pt_no_of_evalupoints`)**: This parameter specifies the number of evaluation points for continuous variables during the tree search.
 It determines how many of the possible splits in the feature space are considered.
 If the value of `pt_no_of_evalupoints` is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.
 However, a lower value may also deviate more from the optimal splitting rule.
 This parameter is closely related to the approximation parameter of `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ . (:math:`A`) with :math:`A = N/n_{evalupoints}`, where :math:`N` is the number of observations and :math:`n_{evalupoints}` is the number of evaluation points.
 Lastly, note that this parameter is only relevant if `gen_method` is 'policy tree' or 'policy tree old'.
 The default value (or `None`) is 100.

 - **Parallel execution**: The ``_int_parallel_processing`` parameter controls whether multiprocessing is used.
 It is by default set to True.
 You can set the number of parallel processes via the keyword argument ``_int_how_many_parallel``.
 By default (None), the number is set equal to the 80 percent of the number of logical cores on your machine, provided that this can be effectively implemented.
 This allows for efficient use of your machine's processing power.
+Lastly, ``_int_xtr_parallel`` allows you to parallelize to a large degree.

 - **Numba optimization**: A further speed up is accomplished through Numba.
 Numba is a Python library, which translates Python functions to optimized machine code at runtime.
 By default, the program uses Numba.
 To disable Numba, set ``_int_with_numba`` to False.